 6.1 Dr. Walker’s Role In Our Layout Tests

-After we finish our physical tests, Dr. Adrian Walker reviews both our notes and the layout photos.
-He focuses on posture, reach, and movement patterns rather than pure style.
+After the physical tests, Dr. Adrian Walker reviews our notes and layout photos.
+He focuses on posture, reach, and movement patterns more than style.

 6.2 Height Ranges, Zones, And Household Types

-We then align his comments with our measured dimensions and our lived impressions.
-This gives the final size and layout practicality score more depth than a single viewpoint.
+We then line his comments up with our measurements and live-use notes.
+That gives the final score more depth than one data point or one quick sit.

 Step 7: How We Convert Observations Into A 1–5 Score